InfiniBrains/Awesome-GameDev-Resources/intro/03-datatypes/README.md

 - Increment: `++`;
 - Decrement: `--`;

-There are compound assignment operators [reference](https://en.cppreference.com/w/cpp/language/operator_assignment) that reassign the value of the variable after executing the arithmetic operation with the right side of the operator with the old value of the variable:
+There are shorthand assignment operators [reference](https://en.cppreference.com/w/cpp/language/operator_assignment) that reassign the value of the variable after executing the arithmetic operation with the right side of the operator with the old value of the variable:
 - Addition: `+=`
 - Subtraction: `-=`
 - Multiplication: `*=`
 - Division: `/=`
 - Modulus (remainder): `%=`

 Here is an example of how to use these operators in a C++ program:
 ```c++
 #include <iostream>